 This is an update.
-I originally published this on September 16 of last year.
+I originally published this September 16, 2015.
 I quit smoking, "cold turkey" on April 10, 2015.
 It was easy because in December of 2014, I got sick: as sick as I can ever remember being.
 It lasted until I quit smoking.
 I owe my success in quitting to that illness.

 Nicotine fools you into believing that although you want to quit, you can't.
 The bad news is that there are a lot of cigarette substitutes on the market today that keep the addiction going.
 I quit cold turkey.
-You can too by simply changing one word and flipping two words of the sentence, "I want to quit but I can't" to "I can smoke, but I don't want to."
+You can, too, by changing one word and flipping two words of the sentence, "I want to quit but I can't" to "I can smoke, but I don't want to."

 I thought it was just a cold.

-Then, I thought it was just some weird flu bug.
-I’d be really sick for a week or so and then I’d start feeling better.
+Then, I thought it was some weird flu bug.
+I’d be quite sick for a week or so and then I’d start feeling better.
 Then I’d get sick all over again.
 I coughed so hard that I was waiting to start coughing blood but it didn’t happen.
-I could have gone to the doctor, but I didn’t want to hear that it was just a cold or the flu and, “Thanks for coming in.
-Just leave your $$$ at the reception desk.”
+I could have gone to the doctor, but I didn’t want to hear that it was only a cold or the flu and, “Thanks for coming in.
+Leave your $$$ at the reception desk.”
 I also didn’t want to hear my doctor bitch about smoking.
 After all, I was getting enough of that from the TV commercials.

 I had tried to quit smoking several times, using several methods.

 Nothing worked.
 I tried nicotine gum.
 I also tried the lozenges and hated them.
-I tried the patch and found that, although I didn’t like the raw spots from the patches, I could smoke just as well with them as without them.
+I tried the patch.
+I found that, although I didn’t like the raw spots on my skin, I could smoke as well with them as without them.
 The same went for the gum and the lozenges.
 I guess you could say I was a hard core smoker.

-I did cut back substantially.
-Fifteen years ago I quit smoking inside my home.
-At that point I thought I would never quit smoking.
+I made a substantial cut back.
+Fifteen years ago, I did quit smoking inside my home.
+At that point I thought I would never quit altogether.
 I told myself I enjoyed smoking.
 I just didn't want the nicotine in our home, dirtying up the walls.
 I never minded going outside or in the winter going to our porch to smoke.

-Then about 5 years ago, I had a breast cancer scare.
-Although I finally admitted to myself that I wanted to quit , I was also pretty sure that after smoking for 45 years, I didn't have the willpower to quit.
+Then about five years ago, I had a breast cancer scare.
+Although I finally admitted that I should quit , I was sure, after smoking for 45 years, I didn't have the willpower.
 Besides, if the first cancer scare wasn't enough to make me quit, chances were nothing would be.
 I resigned myself to be a smoker until my dying day.

-I decided to at least cut back.
-I had good reasons to quit in addition to my own health concerns.
-My husband has a heart problem and I was concerned about the effect my "second hand" smoke may have had on his health.
-Although I didn't smoke in the house, he still had to walk through the porch to get through the front door and I did smoke in the car.
+I cut back further.
+I had good reasons to quit besides my own health concerns.
+My husband has a heart problem and I worried about the effect second hand smoke might have on his health.
+Although I no longer smoked in the house, he still had to walk through the porch on the way in or out.
+Additionally, I did still smoke in the car.

 Over the years, it had become more and more difficult to breathe.

 For several years, I attributed shortness of breath to my weight.
-The last couple of years, walking the dog around the block would take my breath away.
-In the Minnesota winter, I spent the first block coughing as my lungs tried to adjust to the cold temperatures.
+The last year, walking the dog around the block would take my breath away.
+In the Minnesota winter, I spent the first block coughing as my lungs tried to adjust to the cold.
 Shortness of breath was also making me lose control of my bladder.
 It's ironic that I didn't realize that until after I quit smoking.
-In fact, there were a lot of tobacco-based health problemsthat I didn't relate to my habit until after I had quit.
+In fact, I didn't relate many tobacco-based problems to smoking until after I stopped.

 This on-again/off-again illness lasted until April.
-(I am apparently a stubborn, slow learner.)
+(I am a stubborn, slow learner.)
 On April 10, every single draw on a cigarette sent me into spasms of coughing.
 I couldn’t breath.
 Smoking was scaring me nearly to death.
-I knew that if I couldn't quit, smoking would kill me one way or another.
+I knew that if I couldn't quit, smoking was going to kill me.

-Quitting wasn’t nearly as hard as I thought it would be because if I smoked, I couldn’t breath.
+Quitting wasn’t as hard as I thought it would be.
+If I smoked, I couldn’t breath.
 I mean, I really couldn’t breath.
-I resolved that if I was able to kick a 50-year habit, I would use the memory of my inability to breathe and the discomfort of the coughing spasms to keep me smoke free.
+I resolved that if I kicked this 50-year habit, I would use the memory of gasping for breath and the discomfort of coughing spasms to keep me smoke free.

 Finally, I had made the right choice.

 I chose to breathe.
 In the aftermath.
 I didn't gain weight.
 I stayed true to my resolve.
-Began eating more things like fruit.
 Food does taste better, especially fruit.
+I began eating more of it.
 I drink less coffee.
-I have broken the cycle of fill up the cup and go have a smoke.
+I broke the cycle of fill up the cup and go have a smoke.

 I don't cough any more.
 My husband commented the other day that he hadn't heard me cough for a long time.
-It was as good of a compliment as if he had said I was beautiful.
+It felt myself blush with pride at the unexpected compliment.

 Have you ever wished for more time?
 I still get 24 hours in a day, but I have way more time than I used to.
-All those trips to the front porch to light up, even for just a couple of puffs, sure used up my time!
+All those trips to the front porch to light up, even for only a couple of puffs, used up hours of my time!

-If you are a smoker, I don't think my story will give you the push you need to quit.
-I've seen lots of scary things that should have made me want to quit, but what made me quit was that I scared myself.
-If you're a smoker, I imagine you will have to find what scares the desire to smoke out of you.
+If you are a smoker, my story will likely not give you the push you need to quit.
+Everyone has to dig their own way out of the pit.
+Over the years, I saw gobs of scary things that should have made me want to quit.
+What finally made me quit was that I scared myself.
+If you're a smoker, you will have to find the demon that scares the desire to smoke out of you.

-Yet, if you are committed to trying to quit or in the midst of quitting here are a few tips that may help.
+Yet, if you have committed to trying to quit or are in the midst of quitting, these tips may help.

-- Most importantly, do it your way.
-This is really a "my way or the highway" situation.
-Ignore these tips and any other well-meaning advice that you think won't work for you.
-If you think something won't work, it won't.
+- Most important: Do it your way.
+This is a "my way or the highway" situation.
+Ignore these tips and any other well-meaning advice that you know won't work for you.
+If you believe something won't work, it won't.

-- One site says it is imperative to set a quit date.
-No it isn't.
+- You may have heard that it is imperative to set a quit date.
+It isn't.
 I didn't.
-I just quit.Mostly because I couldn't smoke and breathe at the same time, but I did quit on the spur of the moment.
+I quit because I couldn't smoke and breathe at the same time.
+Although I had considered quitting for some time, I did it on the spur of the moment.

 - I didn't tell anyone I had quit until I was sure I was going to make it this time.
-I didn't want anyone's encouragement or helpful hints and I didn't want to feel the humiliation if I failed again.
+I didn't want anyone's helpful hints and I didn't want the humiliation if I failed.

-- Before you quit, start thinking about things you don't have time to do.
-When you quit, you will have time for them.
+- Before you quit, think about things you don't have time to do.
+Make a list.
+When you quit, you will have time to do them.

 How non-smokers can help smokers